Conditioning LLMs to Generate Code-Switched Text: Parallel Data Creation

 \ex \resizebox{0.9\columnwidth}{!} { } \xe

 LINCE comprises around $95,000$ train, $20,000$ development, and $33,000$ test instances for the English-Spanish pair.
 We deduplicate the instances among splits, and filter and pre-process the instances to ensure that they are suitable for our task by removing links, replacing usernames with the placeholder \textit{<user>}, and detokenizing all instances with the script provided as part of the Moses toolkit \citep{koehn-etal-2007-moses}.
 After this preprocessing, we obtain a more natural version of the LINCE data.
-A preliminary analysis reveals that many sentences in LINCE are monolingual or contain a single word in one language that often correspond to a borrowing, as shown in Example \ref{ex:tequila}.
-In order to ensure that all of our sentences actually contain CS, we filter sentences that do not have at least two words in each language.
+A preliminary analysis reveals that many sentences in LINCE are monolingual or contain a single word in one language, which often corresponds to a borrowing, as shown in Example \ref{ex:tequila}.
+We adopt a simple heuristic to approximate the distinction between actual CS and cases that involve only a borrowing or are incorrectly labeled.
+Specifically, we retain only sentences that contain at least two words in each language, which substantially reduces the likelihood of including cases where an isolated borrowing is tagged as CS.

 \ex I need a shot of \underline{tequila} or a glass of scotch to keep me warm right now. \xe

 After these pre-processing and filtering steps, we end up with $12,933$ train, $2,461$ development and $5,353$ test instances.
 The comparison between the original size of LINCE and the final number of sentences selected for our experiments after pre-processing is shown in Table \ref{tab:parallel-size}.